burhanbilen/Advanced-Binomial-Logistic-Regression-From-Scratch/README.md

-# Advanced Binomial Logistic Regression From Scratch
+# Advanced Logistic Regression From Scratch

 The repository includes implementation of Binomial Logistic Regression with details from scratch using Kaggle Titanic dataset (Only training data for implementation purpose).